charlesbrandt/public/code/javascript/nuxt.md

 The current version is displayed when running the nuxt server interactively.
 Alternatively, to see the version of Nuxt currently installed for your project:

     head node_modules/nuxt/dist/nuxt.js

-## Static directory

-Lines up with the goal of having everything ready to go for a static site deployment.

-`ui/static/*`

-**This directory is not required, you can delete it if you don't want to use it.**

-This directory contains your static files.
-Each file inside this directory is mapped to `/`.
-Thus you'd want to delete this README.md before deploying to production.

-Example: `/static/robots.txt` is mapped as `/robots.txt`.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/assets#static).